Emurasoft/emurasoft.github.io/en/dlg/macro_customize/my_macros/index.md

 Click this button to delete the selected item from the list.

-## Delete All button

-Click this button to delete all items from the list.

 ## Up button

-Move the selected item up on the list.
+Moves the selected item up on the list.

 ## Down button

-Move the selected item down on the list.
+Moves the selected item down on the list.

 ## Edit button